gregjacobs/Class.js/README.md

 Add some class(es) to your JavaScript!

-No, really, if you're not using OOP in JavaScript, you're doing it wrong\*.
+No, really, if you're not using OOP in JavaScript, you're doing it wrong.
 Granted, JavaScript doesn't make it easy or straightforward to implement classical inheritance in the language, so that's what this is for!
 This small utility allows you to:

 - Create classes in JavaScript (where JavaScript doesn't actually have a formal notion of a "class"), easily setting up instance properties / methods.
 - Singly-inherit from other classes (just like in Java, C#, or any other OOP language does).